TritonDataCenter/rfd/rfd/0156/README.md

 2016.
 Thus it does not support network booting on some of the newer network interfaces, including the Intel Fortville nics, which are the standard onboard interface on most currently shipping enterprise-level system boards.

+While iPXE has support for building UEFI binaries, they are not being built currently.
+The build tools will be modified to both build the iPXE UEFI binaries and deliver them in the Triton software image.

+Finally, iPXE currently doesn't support booting from kernel images that use the multiboot2 image format - only multiboot1.
+The illumos kernel is built with both multiboot 1 and 2 headers and so today iPXE falls back to the multiboot1 support.
+The problem there is that the multiboot1 specification doesn't support UEFI mode.
+As part of this project, support for booting from multiboot2 images will be added to iPXE.

 ## Proposed Solution